 The mattress is available in a Soft, Medium, or Firm alignment.
 Minor firmness adjustments can be made after purchase by unzipping the cover and rearranging the layers to put a softer or firmer one on top.
 With this firmness flexibility, the Botanical Bliss can work for people in any sleeping position.

-While the Botanical Bliss has a lofty price tag, promotions are often available to make it more affordable.
 After it is delivered, customers have a 100-night trial during which they can request a free comfort exchange or a return for a full refund.
 PlushBeds also backs the mattress with a 25-year warranty.

 The Zenhaven is an all-latex mattress from the makers of the highly regarded Saatva Mattress.
 Employing multiple layers of high-performance Talalay latex, the Zenhaven offers effective pressure relief and a choice of two comfort feels.